ishtms/learn-nodejs-hard-way/chapters/ch05-velocy-our-backend-framework.md

   GET /api/games/:type
   ```

-  Developers of our library should be able to configure the URLs like above, and we as a library should provide them with the ability to extract useful info for them, whenever someone makes a request like this:
+  Developers who use our library should be able to configure the URLs like above, and we as a library should provide them with the ability to extract useful info for them, whenever someone makes a request like this:

   ```
   https://ourapi.com/api/games/multiplayer?limit=10&order=asc